jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 **Vassy**:
-At the heart of all of this is like you and David printout a desire for accountability.
+At the heart of all of this is like you and David point out a desire for accountability.
 There's evidence that that accountability has worked over the past month, right.
 There's lots of legislation that the government has introduced that has some holes that the opposition parties pointed out.
 They went back and got agreement.